hanwendong1/VirtualGaming/content/3-Insider.md

 {% capture text %}
 "Is it an animal?" - "No"

-"Was it existent 100 years ago?" - "Yes"
+"Was it existent 100 years ago?" - "I don't know"

-"Can I buy it at the supermarket?" - "No"
+"Can I buy it at the supermarket?" - "Yes"
 {% endcapture %}
 {% include card.md text=text header="Example questions" img="insider_example.jpg" %}

 The players have to find the answer by asking many questions.
 They only have 5 minutes to find it though.
 If they don't find the right answer in that time, everyone will lose!

-The quiz is not easy, but the players find the answer most of the time anyway, which is because there is one insider among them who knows the right answer.
-He/she tries to stay incognito and controlls the others asking questions that will help them to get closer to the right answer.
+The quiz is not easy, but the players find the answer most of the time anyway, which is because there is one Insider among them who knows the right answer.
+The Insider tries to stay incognito and controlls the others asking questions that will help them to get closer to the right answer.
 If someone notices who he/she is, he/she will lose, so it is very important to stay unrecognized.

 {% capture text %}Tip for the Insider: You know the answer but you don't want to reveal yourself, so use your knowledge to subtly guide the conversation with the right questions without being too obvious about it.
 {% endcapture %} {% include alert.md text=text color="warning" %}